Danas: History

 The first issue of Danas appeared on 9 June 1997.
 It was established in 1997 after a group of discontented journalists from the Naša borba newspaper walked out after getting into a conflict with the paper's new private majority owner.

 Right from the start the paper employed a strong independent editorial policy with respect to Milošević's regime.
 Because of open reporting and uncensored coverage on issues and events plaguing Yugoslav and Serbian society in the late 1990s, the paper often found itself targeted by Serbian authorities.
 Danas was one of the three newspapers (Dnevni telegraf and Naša borba being the other two) to be banned by governmental decree on 14 October 1998 for "spreading fear and defeatism" at a time when NATO bombing of FR Yugoslavia seemed a distinct possibility.
 As the threat of bombing went away (for a few months anyway), the ban was lifted on 20 October 1998, only to be replaced by a piece of legislation called the Information Law.
 Under that law, Danas was fined severely and on numerous occasions.
 The paper's day-to-day operations were often under threat of shutting down until the regime was finally overthrown on 5 October 2000.

 In the period since the regime change, Danas has been one of the rare Serbian newspapers (or Serbian media outlets in general, for that matter) to ignore the commercial temptations of yellow journalism.
 Its circulation has been continually in decline.
 Most of the foreign investors in Serbian media market have been avoiding it.
-Danas currently publishes political comic strips drawn by the famous caricaturist Predrag Koraksić Corax.
+Danas publishes political comic strips drawn by the famous caricaturist Predrag Koraksić Corax.